bcych/BiCEP_GUI/readme.md

 - To use BiCEP GUI on a local machine, you will need Anaconda python.
 Follow the install instructions at https://docs.anaconda.com/anaconda/install/

 - You will need several packages installed to use BiCEP GUI.
 At the command line, run `pip install pmagpy pystan sklearn ipympl voila tornado --upgrade` to install the required packages for BiCEP GUI.
-If you already have PmagP

 - Using the command line, navigate to the directory you want your BiCEP GUI folder to be in and clone using the command `git clone https://github.com/bcych/BiCEP_GUI`